depicted-candela/TransitionalSQL/solutions/12_speedUnleash.md

 <h3>(i) Meanings, Values, Relations, and Advantages</h3>
 <h4>Exercise 1: <span class="problem-label">The Foundation - From Full Scan to B-Tree Index</span></h4>
 <p>
     <strong>Problem:</strong> You are tasked with retrieving all orders for a specific <code>productId</code>.
 First, analyze the performance of this query without any indexes.
-Then, create a standard B-Tree index on the `productId` column in the `customerOrders` table and analyze the plan again.
+Then, create a standard B-Tree index on the <code>productId</code> column in the <code>customerOrders</code> table and analyze the plan again.
 </p>

 ```sql